CSID-DGU/2019-1-OSSPC-Millions-3/README.md

 7. My score

 Unlike previous programs that didn't show their own scores when playing, we produce window that shows the scores they accumulate whenever they reduce blocks.
+Furthermore, if you delete multiple lines at once, you get additional points.